rundmt/rundmt.github.com/_posts/2016-04-07-jquery-document-on.md

 categories: jQuery events
 ---

 jQuery makes javascript very easy for beginners to grasp.
 However, there are a few things that can trip up newbies when it comes to event attaching.
-I've experienced this first hand when I was a newbie, and I've experienced this when teaching others about jQuery.
+I've experienced this first hand when I was new, and I've experienced this when teaching others about jQuery.

 ### Basic Form